 - They give advice that’s specific to you – their first task is to understand your particular financial situation and goals.

 - They help you plan for the future and make the most of your opportunities.

-- They’ll explain the best way for you to make the investment
+- They’ll explain the best way for you to make any investment they might recommend.

 - By seeing an adviser you are making no commitment to buy anything.

 There are several organisations which can give you details of advisers in your area.
-(Because these are not AIC sites we can’t guarantee they’re completely accurate.)
+(Because these are not AIC sites we can’t vouch for their accuracy.)